atriumlts/subpixel/README.md

 [carpedm20/DCGAN-tensorflow](https://github.com/carpedm20/DCGAN-tensorflow), as so, follow the same instructions to use it:

 ```
-$ python download.py celebA  # this won't work though, you will have to download the dataset by hand somewhere
+$ python download.py celebA  # if this doesn't work, you will have to download the dataset by hand somewhere else
 $ python main.py --dataset celebA --is_train True --is_crop True
 ```